orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ---

-Connection 'in and of itself'/'inherent'/... is still unanswered, this requires more knowledge of physics likely.?
-At least to state the more abstract things with more certainty.
-At least clearly, they cannot be general.?

----

 [[2023-11-03]]
 Random thought from Tuesday while with alex&dani, more activity/relativistic/... affects differently the perception - is it conceivable that dreaming is a similar thing where in the last moment of waking up relatively all that is experienced in that instant compared to the experience of others? - Probably not the case (Alex), but it's still an interesting thought and at least generally possible maybe?